vikkastiwari/Node/README.md

 ### Next
    - push your code to github
    - run `heroku create app_name` in cmd prompt (we can pass name of the app in cmd as well - its optional)
+   - with `git remote -v` we can list remote repository
+   - to deploy run `git push heroku master`

 ### Note